How To Use The iPhone Translation App (2023 Guide)

 - To have the app speak the translated text again, you can tap the play button in the translated text’s window.

-Things To Keep In Mind About The Translate App
+Things To Keep In Mind About The iPhone Translation App

 The Translate app actually has a ton of other cool features.
 Here are just a few examples:

-- Favorites: This is a handy tool that lets you mark translations as favorite, so you can refer to them quickly again.
+- Favorites: This is a handy tool that lets you mark translations as favorites, so you can refer to them quickly again.

 - Attention mode: Another cool feature – attention mode allows you to basically use the iPhone as a big flashcard.
 It only shows the translated text in big letters so the foreign speaker can easily read what you’ve translated.